jonkensta/ibp-server/docs/zeropi/readme.md

 will use the same SoC initialization source code.

 - CPU: ```u-boot/arch/arm/cpu/armv7/sunxi```
-- SoC: ```u-boot/board/sunxi```
+- SoC: ```u-boot/arch/arm/mach-sunxi```

 The SPL functionality (by design) is not as complex as the full U-Boot bootloader.
 The SPL only needs to know about the CPU and some of the SoC peripherals so it can initialize these aspects and hand off to the full U-Boot.

 RBL → [ start.S → CPU inits → SoC inits ] → full U-Boot

 Board-specific inits occur during the full U-Boot process.
+- Board: ```u-boot/board/sunxi```
+- Default Configuration: ```u-boot/configs/nanopi_m1_defconfig```
-Note the ZeroPi does not have a specific Board configuration file.
-This is not unusual as multiple boards from a particular vendor often share the same components and configuration settings.

-We use the NanoPi M1 config as it is a very similar board to the ZeroPi:
+Note all ```sunxi``` Boards use the same source for common initialization settings but the ZeroPi does not have a specific Default Configuration file.
+This is not unusual as multiple boards from a particular vendor often share the same components and the same configuration settings.
+We use the ```NanoPi M1``` Default Config as it is very similar to the ```ZeroPi```.
-- Board: ```u-boot/configs/nanopi_m1_defconfig```

-If desired, U-Boot does include the CLI-based tool ```menuconfig``` that allows customization of the default configuration; steps outlined below.
+Additional customization of the Default Configuration is possible during the compilation steps using the CLI-tool ```menuconfig``` included with U-Boot.

 4. Linux:

 This board is fully supported by mainline Linux (linux/arch/arm/mach-sunxi)